- 2 Bedrooms

 Forest Beach stretches along the Atlantic Sea between Shipyard and Sea Pines Plantations.
 Bicycle paths and neighborhood lanes on North and South Forest Beach eventually draw one to Coligny Plaza, the hub of the Forest Beach area.
 While competing with the natural beauty and lure of the beach, the plaza offers a variety of shopping, dining, and fun entertainment for the whole family.All beach distances are measured from the center of the complex.

-North Shore Place is a superb new complex in North Forest Beach, just across the street from the sea and beside Coligny Plaza.
+North Shore Place is a charming new complex in North Forest Beach, just across the street from the sea and beside Coligny Plaza.
 The complex includes a 4th floor rooftop pool, a landscaped inner courtyard, and beach access through the Sea Crest complex across the street, as well as use of Sea Crest's oceanfront guest pool.

 Money Saving Strategies